-First, we try to explain why this tax is a necessary evil…Everyone don’t worry so much yet, it’s not going to be charged on ALL the transactions made online; it’ll only be charged on the services offered online that requires a payment to be made to the foreign company.
+First, we try to explain why this tax is a necessary evil…Everyone don’t worry so much yet, it’s not going to be charged on ALL the transactions made online; it's only charged on the services offered online that requires a payment to be made to the foreign company.

 Additionally, the government has rationalised that this tax is necessary to even out the playing field between foreign and local businesses within the digital space.
 Currently, global digital businesses are enjoying massive profits without taxes in Malaysia, due to the fact that they don’t have a physical presence in the country.